Growing a start-up with a new product

 This new information architecture also gave the Brand designers the opportunity to explore a new visual language for our products.

-Off the back of the design exercise and information architecture I was able to start refining down concepts based on feasibility and product requirements.
+Off the back of the Information Architecture and the initial Usability findings I was able to start refining down concepts based on feasibility and product requirements.

 For it to be a viable initial product the experience needed to include:

-Utilizing the existing design system components and patterns, I created a flow to be used for usability sessions.
+Utilizing the existing design system components and patterns, I created the onboarding flow and the experience of an open Savings product.

 Delivery